SavingByCoding/Platform/README.md

 Codeology utilizes compilers from @ajaxorg/ace to help users code on our website and

 ### Assignment Submission and Grading

+## Motivation

+Codeology's day 1 goal has always been to support underprivleged youth.
+The education and luxuries that we have can sometimes be taken for granted.
+This is why Codeology has always aimed to help increase the accessibility of education for children abroad.
+All proceeds from the platform are directly donated to an Indian chairty, Asha for Education.

 ## FAQ